-The Tour stops will include:
+The Tour stops include:

-- A lab-in-a-box educational kit that are sent to each site.
+- A lab-in-a-box educational kit that is sent to each site.
 The kits include signature hands-on activities and materials and will also utilize social media channels.
 Resources for the activities are also available on the WBT’s website, free of charge, so that interested science centers, classrooms, and families can experience the tour.

 - Student ambassador program that enlists high school students from around the world to give presentations about dynamic biotechnology topics in their schools and communities to inspire others to get involved.

 - Research on how biotechnology is communicated in informal science environments.
 The findings of the WBT are shared online and were presented at the 2017 Science Centre World Summit in Tokyo, Japan.